 I caught up with one former expert on the subject, on his regular walk through each of the ancient university parks.
 Reduced to a single mantra, he robotically quotes meticulously calligraphed black ink writing from the sandwich board he now wears: “The full circle has cometh!”

 It is measurable to actually see how far we have come, when members of the public are witnessed openly agreeing with “Professor Bonkers”, as he is affectionately referred to.
 This, despite his close resemblance to an aged version of a caveman, from a low-budget 1960’s British film I have in mind.
-I saw many of them myself, these individuals, commonly spotted with phone cameras held aloft, cheek-to-cheek, a ‘thumbs-up’ gesture, smiling and laughing with the trouserless old man.
+I saw many of them for myself, these individuals, commonly spotted with phone cameras held aloft, cheek-to-cheek, a ‘thumbs-up’ gesture, smiling and laughing with the trouserless old man.

 When asked what will happen to anyone in breach of the ban, the same senior official is reported to have replied: “I suggest you do not doubt us!
 Vee have our vays.”
 At which point, with a click of his heels, the representative retreated behind the large oak doors of the Jacobethan town hall, locking them with a large key seen dangling from a chain attached to the belt of his pinstripes.